 I get this question a lot and the truth is, it’s impossible to give an exact time frame.

-It depends on many factors including the recipe/ingredients used, the environment it’s stored in, preservative combination, and type of container/jar it’s kept in.
+The shelf life of homemade lotion depends on many factors including the recipe/ingredients used, the environment it’s stored in, preservative combination, and type of container/jar it’s kept in.

 In general, I expect a lotion made with my current favorite preservative (Geogard ECT) to give me at least a solid 5 to 6 month shelf life.
 I’ve kept some in good shape for up to 9 months, but usually use them up much sooner.